Here at ReferralMD, we are dedicated to helping health care providers throughout the nation to better manage their practices and businesses.

 - Goal Measurements: Setting a number to your goal is not easy.
 There are some great tools to help you calculate what is realistic for your practice.
 This is the hardest but most important element of your goal setting since it sets the stage for what you are measuring.
 Being new to marketing makes this even more challenging.

 - Goal Timeframe: Be aggressive within reason.
-Make sure to give yourself a due date and commit yourself to hitting clearly defined benchmarks along the way.
+Make sure to give yourself a due date and commit yourself to hit clearly defined benchmarks along the way.
 How do you do this?
 Think about how many hours a week you or someone on your staff has to work on this.
 Every week there should be a smaller goal to achieve.

 - Goal Pitfalls: What are the obstacles that you need to be aware of?
 What can derail your efforts from achieving your goal?
 Setting these as expectations as opposed to potential excuses will help keep you on track.

 Let’s take a look at a fake primary care practice and see how they could go about tracking their own SMART goals.
-The following image is a basic layout created in Microsoft Excel and is an easy way to track and keep progress of your goals.
+The following image is a basic layout created in Microsoft Excel and is an easy way to track and keep the progress of your goals.

 Why Do You Need To Do This Now?